 Frogs and butterflies aside, we are brought up against the same perplexities even when we consider the more “routine” developmental processes in complex organisms.
 Take, for example, the radical cellular transformations following from a single, fertilized human egg cell.
 As adults, we incarnate ourselves in trillions of cells, commonly said to exemplify at least 250 major types.
 And when we count subtypes and transient types, we may well find that — as cell biologists Marc Kirschner and John Gerhart tell us — there are “thousands or tens of thousands of kinds representing different stable expression states of the genome, called forth at different times and places in development” (Kirschner and Gerhart 2005, pp. 179-81).

 Strikingly, however, the cell is not only doing its own thing; it is also heeding the “voice” of the surrounding context, which is in turn an expression of the unity of a particular kind of organism.
 So each cell is disciplined by the needs of its immediate cellular neighborhood as well as those of the entire developing organism, which in turn is conditioned by the larger environment.
-We are looking at a remarkable diversity within an overall, integral unity.
+Every organism — even a single-celled one — is a remarkable diversity within an overall, integral unity.

 Many of these cells are as visibly and functionally different, in their own way, as the phenotypes of any two organisms known to us.
 This, you might think, would interest the evolutionary biologist.

 Of all the cellular phenotypes, it would be hard to find one whose differentiation and specialization is more distinctive, or more expertly and intricately contrived, or more purposively managed, than the germ cells of sexually reproducing organisms.
 We can hardly help acknowledging that parental organisms, in carrying out meiosis, genetic recombination, and mating, play a massive role, not only in preserving and re-purposing the genome, but also in transforming it.
-Deeply embedded in time and always facing the future, every sexually reproducing animal expresses its future orientation most immediately and vividly in the gametes whose full “self-realization” belongs to the next generation.
+Deeply embedded in time like all organisms, and therefore always facing the future in every aspect of their being, sexually reproducing animals express their future orientation most immediately and vividly in the gametes whose full “self-realization” belongs to the next generation.

 It is an extraordinary mandate, and our bodies must focus extraordinary powers of development upon it.
 For example, the chromosomes of both sperm and egg will have been modified by epigenetic “marks” (Chapter 7), ensuring that certain genes in the offspring will be active, or repressed, depending on which parent the gene was inherited from.
 Other widespread marks imposed by the parents will (for the most part) be erased immediately after fertilization.
 This leaves space for the new organism to structure the spatial, electrical, and chemical characteristics of its chromosomes (and therefore also its gene expression) according to its own developmental potentials.